PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![image](https://user-images.githubusercontent.com/46163555/78400036-fbb16180-75c3-11ea-8261-f8b80a38d2e4.png)

-There are a number of tricks and techniques burried in this Recpie so study it closely as there are a lot of options being used.
+There are a number of tricks and techniques burried in this Recipe so study it closely as there are a lot of options being used.